bigteamscienceconference/bigteamscienceconference.github.io/index.md

 <h2 align="center"><a href="{{site.baseurl}}/registration/">Registration</a> is open!</h2>
 -->
+## Information about the 2024 BTSCON is coming soon!

 <p>The second annual Big Team Science Conference was held virtually via Zoom <b>October 23-25, 2023 (10:00 - 21:00 UTC)</b>.
 The goal of this three-day virtual conference was to bring together a multidisciplinary group of researchers, funders, and stakeholders to discuss advancements, challenges, and future opportunities related to big team science. </p>